-This report has been prepared by Clear Environment for the NGPSG in accordance with the contractual arrangements between Clear Environment and NSW Department of Planning and Environment (now (NSW) Department of Planning, Industry and Environment), and in accordance with the proposal submitted to NSW Trade & Investment on 12 January 2018.
-The findings of this report are limited to an assessment of the compliance of accredited GreenPower Products with the National GreenPower Accreditation Program: Program Rules Version (v.10, 2016), in accordance with the scope of the audit and supporting procedures.
+This report has been prepared by Clear Environment for the NGPSG in accordance with the contractual arrangements between Clear Environment and NSW Department of Planning, Industry and Environment, and in accordance with the proposal submitted to NSW Department of Planning and Environment on 12 January 2018.
+The findings of this report are limited to an assessment of the compliance of accredited GreenPower Products with the National GreenPower Accreditation Program: Program Rules Version (v.10.1, 2019), in accordance with the scope of the audit and supporting procedures.

 Findings of this assessment are based on information provided to Clear Environment from GreenPower Providers.
-All information submitted by Providers was audited by an independent auditor prior to submission to Clear Environment.
+Information submitted by Providers was audited by independent auditors prior to submission to Clear Environment.
 Clear Environment has made no independent verification of this information beyond the agreed scope of the audit and assumes no responsibility for any inaccuracies or omissions.

-This report was prepared between 28 April 2019 and 7 August 2019 and is based on information reviewed at the time of preparation.
+This report was prepared between 8 May 2020 and 5 August 2020 and is based on information reviewed at the time of preparation.
 Clear Environment takes no responsibility for any changes made after this date.